Chapter 4: Construction Details, Section 28: Concrete Bases

 - Just before the start of paving, check the accuracy of the final grade stakes.

 - When slipform pavers are used, inspect the grade upon which the paver will ride to determine if it is smooth enough to prevent abrupt vertical changes in the finished surface.
 When the paver controls the grade and alignment by a wire, sight along the wire for any obvious variations, and order necessary corrections.
-Ensure the wire is tensioned sufficiently so no measurable sag occurs between the supporting stakes.
+Check that the wire is tensioned sufficiently so no measurable sag occurs between the supporting stakes.
 Advise the contractor if you anticipate any problems.
 Keep in mind that the contractor is responsible for compliance with thickness and grade requirements.

 - Check the facilities proposed for producing and transporting concrete base.
 Section 4-90, “Concrete,” of this manual covers the items involved.